sammygb26/Obsidian/Learning/CS/Questions/Cryptographic Hash Functions Questions.md

 	This is Galois Counter mode.
 We use a Galois field based one-time MAC for authentication.
 Then **AES** based counter mode for encryption.
 A one-time MAC is encrypted for many messages.
 This is widely adopted as it has high performance and is parallelizable.

 ---
+Mathematically what is the birthday attack? #flashcard #CS #CryptographicHashFunctionsMACs
+	The basic idea is that of the **birthday paradox** basically the probability that two people share a birthday or two messages share a hash grows much faster than a hash being the same as a particular hash.
+With $n$ hashes we will find a hash in an average of $\sqrt n$ time.
+We do this by taking $1.2\times \sqrt n$ hashes there will be a $\frac12$ chance there is a match within so on average we only need to repeat this twice.

+---
+Can you draw out the ECBC-MAC and then check it? #flashcard #CS #CryptographicHashFunctionsMACs
+	The basic idea is that messages are either Block encrypted or XORed with the previous encryption and block encrypted.
+We also add another block encryption with a different key at the end.

+---
+Can you draw out hoe PMAC works? #flashcard #CS #CryptographicHashFunctionsMACs
+	The basic idea is we combine each message with an increasing value from $k_2$ passed through some increasing function then we encrypt each block with the key individually.
+Finally the finally block is also XORed with every other block.

+---
+Can you draw out how HMAC works? #flashcard #CS #CryptographicHashFunctionsMACs
+	HMAC is a MAC made using hash functions.
+We initialize with a fixed IV and our K XORed with IP (padding constant).
+The IV and k XORIP are passed through our hash function.
+Then output is combines with the next message as in the **Merkle Damgard** construction.
+This continues until the last block.
+Here we get k XOR OP (another padding constant) with the IV again and hash it.
+This is combined with the output of the original construction in a hash to get the output MAC.

+---
+How can file system protection be done with MACs? #flashcard #CS #CryptographicHashFunctionsMACs
+	We can derive a key form the password, then if any file is altered without the password the MAC with the file couldn't be altered without the key and so password.

+---
+What is Galois Counter Mode? #flashcard #CS #CryptographicHashFunctionsMACs
+	In Galois Counter Mode we achieve **authenticated encryption** by passing a one-time MAC along with a AES counter mode encrypted message.
+If any of the message is changed the one-time MAC will change completely achieving **diffusion** and so breaking the maleability.

+---